PepijnMC/ElevationDragRuler/README.md

   - This flag is not set by default, in which case it can be safely assumed the token is in `auto` mode.
   - Although untested it should be safe to write to this flag.
 - `hasBonusDash`
-  - This flag when set (true/false) indicates whether or not a token should have a bonus dash range.
+  - This flag when set (`true`/`false`) indicates whether or not a token should have a bonus dash range.
   - This flag is set in the token configuration menu.
   - This flag is not set by default, in which case the module will fall back to looking for the Cunning Action feature.
 This does not update the flag itself!
   - Although untested it should be safe to write to this flag.
+- `wasProne`
+  - This flag when set (`true`/`false`) indicates whether or not a token was prone at the start of a combat turn.
+  - This flag is reset and set every combat turn.
+  - When true during a token's turn, removing the prone condition during said turn will spend the appropriate amount of movement to stand up.
 - `teleportRange`
   - This flag contains a number related to the optional teleport movement option.
   - This flag is set in the token configuration menu (default `0`).